“If she likes you, she will share her food with you.” I overheard Wolfgang saying that to someone a few months ago.

 Salt PLUS chocolate = out of this world.
 (Check out this post where I put this protip into action!)

 - Infused sugars.
-I use old Vital Proteins collagen peptides canisters, and layer in sugar with vanilla beans (after I’ve scraped their innards into cookies or jams or what have you.
-I’ve also used (dried!) lavender blossoms,
+I use old Vital Proteins collagen peptides canisters, and layer in sugar with vanilla beans (after I’ve scraped their innards into cookies or jams or what have you.)
+I’ve also used (dried!) lavender blossoms, lemon zest and mint leaves!

 - Infused finishing salts.
 Have a recipe that calls for lemon juice, but not lemon zest?
 Get half of a cup of fine sea salt and a jar, and zest that lemon before you squeeze the juice out.
 Add the lemon to the sea salt and rub it in with your fingers.